 Opening February 13 At Rattlestick Playwrights Theater

 A grieving husband hires a dying woman to deliver a message to his recently deceased wife in the afterlife.
-When he receives letters signed by his wife, describing events that only she could know, he’s faced with determining if the correspondence is from a con artist or actually from a ghost.
+When he receives letters describing events that only his wife could know, he must determine if the correspondence is from a con artist or if his wife has returned from the grave.

 Ode to Joy